Yoga Therapy for Mental Health

 At Alchemy Yoga & Wellness Studio, Yoga Therapist, Rachel Rogers, B Sc., RYT, CMI offers a variety of yoga classes and counselling options specifically for mental health.
 Why?
 Because there are a significant number of people suffering with various mental health issues and the resources available for this significant amount of people are extremely limited, especially in our region!
 This leaves many feeling hopeless and trapped to repeat the same destructive cycles over and over again.
 Taking multiple medications, repeated visits to the ER, and having a consultation with the family physician once a month doesn't offer a sense of hope and can leave people with the belief that they are not much more than their struggles.
 People begin to see themselves as their condition, pain and barriers.
 At Alchemy we want to give you resources and tools.
 We want to be respectful of where you are at in your process and help with what your needs are.
 Our goal is to offer a safe environment free from judgment where you honor your needs by giving yourself time to rest, relax, and learn new skills - that work!

 What is a Yoga Therapist and what do they Provide?

 Yoga therapy is a system of health care that refers to the adaptation and application of Yoga techniques and practices to help individuals facing emotional/mental/health challenges at any level manage their condition, reduce symptoms, restore balance, increase vitality, and improve attitudes.
 Yoga comprises a wide range of mind/body practices, from postural and breathing exercises to deep relaxation and meditation.
 Yoga therapy tailors these to the health needs of the individual.
-It helps to promote all-round positive health, as well as assisting particular medical conditions.
+It helps to promote all-around positive health, as well as assisting particular medical conditions.
 The therapy is particularly appropriate for many chronic conditions that persist despite conventional medical treatment.
 Specifically, Rachel's therapy tools are tailored to address the concrete aspects of the wiring and firing of the brain with her background in Psychology, alongside the deep and rich philosophies and practices of Buddhism.
-Some of the tools include but are not limited to:
+Some of the tools, Rachel uses include but are not limited to: